Updated May 2021

 Carbon Black utilizes and integrates APIs for tool health and endpoint health, and has the ability to ban hashes, isolate hosts, and much more through their integrated API.
 Leverage these APIs to apply automation across the security lifecycle.
 APIs can be used to automate the patch lifecycle of the Carbon Black sensors that reside on each host to ensure that all endpoints have the most up to date software that Carbon Black provides.
 An important feature built-in to the Carbon Black sensor is that it will record the last check-in time of each sensor and report it back to your dashboard to ensure that there is always complete visibility on each host.
 The same can be done to automate a mass uninstall of sensors.
 For example, if a group of servers or a department of computers has reached end of life, the script can be configured to uninstall the sensors from the devices, contact the Carbon Black back-end, and remove that host from its respective group, thus returning the sensor license back to the account in order to be used on a different host.

-One of the more popular ways to use APIs with Carbon Black is to monitor the overall health of the Carbon Black instance(s) and the endpoints in the network.
+One of the more popular ways to use APIs with Carbon Black is to continuously monitor the overall health of the Carbon Black instance(s) and the endpoints in the network.
 Using the API to create your own out-of-band monitoring is crucial to the success of your EDR implementation.
 Some examples of out-of-band health monitoring utilizing the API might include a baseline of the sensors that should report into the cloud.
 From there, you should be utilizing sensor APIs to consistently check for any deviations from that baseline, looking for any abnormalities in that data to identify potential misconfigurations or any other issue an endpoint might be experiencing causing it to not report in.
 If your team is not able to create their own out-of-band health monitoring, use what VMware Carbon Black has provided out-of-the-box for some of their products.

 For instance, Carbon Black EDR (formerly CB Response) offers out-of-the-box sensor health monitoring, which will gather data metrics from the endpoint, ranging in severity from low to high, where a low health event could be a sign of error 879 (AgentStrongSSLUnavailable) which indicates an agent is unable to connect to server using Strong SSL, and a high severity health alert could be error 161 (AgentDatabaseIsCorrupt) indicating a corrupt database has been detected.

 A common API your company should use to measure the overall health of the Carbon Black instance is monitoring the logging efficiency of the data that is coming in and out of your Carbon Black instance.
-Endpoints are constantly reporting back to the Carbon Black Predictive Security Cloud (PSE), a massive data and analytics cloud platform that processes and analyzes customers’ unfiltered data for threats based on known malicious binaries and suspicious behavior from observed patterns, with unfiltered data.
+Endpoints are constantly reporting back to the Carbon Black Predictive Security Cloud (PSE), a massive data and analytics based cloud platform that processes and analyzes customers’ unfiltered data for threats based on known malicious binaries and suspicious behavior from observed patterns, with unfiltered data.
 This data gets stored for a set amount of time and is monitored and made readily available to users who need to access that data.
-If the communication of data between one or all endpoints is broken, all visibility and data for the duration of the broken connection is lost.
+If the communication of data between one or all endpoints is broken, all visibility and data for the duration of the broken connection are lost.
 Endpoints are able to store a small, set amount of data in the agent cache on the host, but if the cache memory fills up on the hosts, then no more logging will be performed until the cache memory is pulled or the connection between endpoints and the Carbon Black backend is reconnected.

 ReliaQuest GreyMatter, our SaaS security platform for delivering security confidence, utilizes our own out-of-band health monitoring to create baselines of your environment and track for any deviations from those established baselines that out-of-the-box health content would not catch, resulting in more endpoint uptime.
 GreyMatter uses APIs to monitor your endpoints’ health, which does not require anything additional to be deployed to your endpoints.
 We maximize your investment in EDR by applying automation across the security lifecycle through the use of APIs to gather and enrich data from your EDR, ban hashes, isolate hosts from the internal network, delete files on a host, and much more – providing analysts with all of the information they need, in one place, to detect, investigate, and respond all within the GreyMatter UI.